5 Totally Free Gift Ideas for Husbands & Dads

 About every six months, I’ll reorganize his tools.

-I use labels and put them in the place that makes the most sense to me.
+I use labels and put them in a place that makes the most sense to me.

 I sometimes use my rewards points to buy organization stuff for his shed instead of giving him a gift card.